myeongsuseong/myeongsuseong.github.io/_pages/about.md

 ======
 * Postgraduate research fellowship (PGRS, FOSA2406037, value: 297,000 RMB) has been awarded from XJTLU to support the 3-year tuition fee of a PhD student on July 16, 2024.

 * Eunyong Lee, Xiangru Feng, Haoran Xu, and Ruiyu Luo participate in the summer undergraduate research fellowship (SURF) suggested by Dr. Seong in summer 2024.
+Meanwhile, Mingjian Jia and Yihai Hu, who plan to work in BSIT long-term, volunteer SURF.
 Welcome all!

 * Jingxuan Qian joins the Lab to gain a research experience in BSIT on April 2, 2024.
 Welcome aboard Jingxuan!